 2. Pack Food When Possible

 You may need to stop at a restaurant or fast food joint from time to time, but don’t underestimate the benefits of bringing a cooler full of food on your road trip.
-Load up on high-energy snack foods such as trail mix, meal staples like sandwich fixings and fruit, and plenty of beverages.
+You can purchase an inexpensive cooler from Amazon (however, a more expensive Yeti cooler will hold it’s ice for nearly a week).
+Then load up on high-energy snack foods such as trail mix, meal staples like sandwich fixings and fruit, and plenty of beverages.
 Even if you regularly have to buy ice to keep your perishables cool, the $2 cost per bag pales in comparison to the price of feeding a family of four at a restaurant or convenience store.

 3. Locate Free and Affordable Attractions